-This project addresses questions about what changes or adaptations our education system may need to make in the immediate and short-to-medium term future, in response to climate change.
-The project is guided by the high-level research questions below.
-These questions may be subject to further refinement as the project progresses.
+This project began in 2019.
+It addresses questions about what changes or adaptations our education system may need to make in the immediate and short-to-medium term future, in response to climate change.

 - According to national, international, and indigenous perspectives, how could Aotearoa’s education systems and policies respond to climate change?

 - To what extent is climate change considered an urgent issue or priority in the education system (for schools, kura, and in terms of system-level educational policy and planning)

 - What can be learned from kura Māori and kaupapa Māori approaches and responses?

 - What are the implications or impacts of student-, school-, and community-led climate responses for the educational system in Aotearoa New Zealand?

 - What might education look like in Aotearoa New Zealand, if climate change mitigation and adaptation were factored into policy and practice across the system?

 The project uses a mixed methodology.

 Read our reports